Polyene

-The following polyenes are used as antimycotics for humans: amphotericin B, nystatin, candicidin, pimaricin, methyl partricin, and trichomycin.
+The following polyenes are used as antifungals for humans: amphotericin B, nystatin, candicidin, pimaricin, methyl partricin, and trichomycin.

 Optical properties

 Some polyenes are brightly colored, an otherwise rare property for a hydrocarbon.
 Normally alkenes absorb in the ultraviolet region of a spectrum, but the absorption energy state of polyenes with numerous conjugated double bonds can be lowered such that they enter the visible region of the spectrum, resulting in compounds which are coloured (because they contain a chromophore).
 Thus many natural dyes contain linear polyenes.

 Chemical and electrical properties

 Polyenes tend to be more reactive than simpler alkenes.
 For example, polyene-containing triglycerides degrade in atmospheric oxygen via the process of rancidification and drying.
-Polyacetylene exhibits high electrical conductivity in air..
+Polyacetylene exhibits high electrical conductivity in air.
 Most conductive polymers are polyenes, and many have conjugated structures.

 Occurrence

 A few fatty acids are polyenes.
 Another class of important polyenes are polyene antimycotics.